Theology Issues Links

 and other somewhat isolated pockets of adherents around the world, in terms of

 "believers" in Jesus the first great branching produced Christians and

 Gnostics.
 After Christianity grew in numbers, spread around the known

 ancient world, and became institutionalized, entrenched and allied

-wiped out by killing and heavily persecuting most of that continent's Gnostic sects and believers.
-The next
+wiped out by killing and heavily persecuting most of that continent's Gnostic sects and believers

-great branching took place via the Reformation, and produced Protestants
+great branching, also a violent and military one took place via the Reformation, and produced Protestants

 alongside the established Catholics.
 Today, included in the world's most populous